raspberrypilearning/comic-character/en/step_6.md

 --- /task ---

-This function will check the fields on your form for any empty values.
-If there are empty values, a validation message will be shown to the user in the alert box.
-The alert box will be hidden until the `validateForm()` function is run.
+The `checkForm()` function will check each field on your form for an empty value.

+If there is an empty value, an alert will be shown to the user in the `alertBox`.

+The `alertBox` div will be hidden until it is needed.

 --- task ---

-Assign a variable `alertMessage` to store an empty string represented by two speech marks ("").
+Create a variable `alertMessage` and assign it an empty string(`""`).

-This will be used later to store validation messages when the function runs.
+`alertMessage` will hold a message if the function finds an empty value.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 32
+line_number_start: 31
-line_highlights: 35-39
+line_highlights: 36
 ---
-     // Function to validate the character creation form const alertBox = document.querySelector("#alert");
+// Function to check the character details form const alertBox = document.querySelector("#alert");

-    function validateForm(){
+function checkForm(){

 var alertMessage = ""

 }